Making Resolution Work: Strategies for Achieving Your Goals

-Just to have a new year’s resolution will not keep you motivated to fulfil your resolution.
-Before starting out or committing to a resolution, first decide if you are truly willing to make the change in your life.
+Just having a New Year’s resolution will not keep you motivated to fulfill your resolution.
+Before starting out or committing to a resolution, first decide if you are truly willing to make a change in your life.

 You have to strive for the goal for reasons that are internal to yourself, and not for reasons that are put upon you by others.
 When you decide on your resolution, make a plan of action and list the ways it will improve your life.